gmlejarza/Quantum-jet-clustering/README.md

 # Quantum jet clustering and jet reconstruction at the LHC
-Repository with all the code employed for the paper: "Jorge J. Martínez de Lejarza, Leandro Cieri, and Germán Rodrigo Phys.
+Repository with all the code employed for the paper: "Quantum jet clustering and jet reconstruction at the LHC" Jorge J. Martínez de Lejarza, Leandro Cieri, and Germán Rodrigo Phys.
 Rev. D 106, 036021 (2022)": https://journals.aps.org/prd/abstract/10.1103/PhysRevD.106.036021

 Abstract: